honboey/clone-assembla-repos/README.md

 # Clone all Assembla repos

-This is a Python script that clones all your available Assembla repos
+(WIP) This is a Python script that clones all your available Assembla repos

 ## Setup

 ### Get your Assembla keys
 1. Register a new personal key in Assembla.
-Make sure you enable API and Repository access
+Make sure you enable API and Repository access. blah blah blah

-2. Use this script to access the api
+3. Use this script to access the api
 ```
 curl -H "X-Api-Key: <key>" -H "X-Api-Secret: <secret>" https://api.assembla.com/<path to resource>.json
 ```